The United States Congress designated the Bosque del Apache Wilderness (map

 and is managed by the Fish and Wildlife Service.

-On a quiet day in November you'll hear the haunting cry of sandhill cranes echoing across the marsh and grasslands of 57,191-acre Bosque del Apache National Wildlife Refuge, which includes the Bosque del Apache Wilderness.
+On a quiet day in November you'll hear the haunting cry of sandhill cranes echoing across the marsh and grasslands of 57,191-acre Bosque del Apache National Wildlife Refuge.
 Amazing to think that in 1939, when the refuge was established, the crane count averaged a sobering 17.
 That figure has since soared to 12,000.
 Add to that impressive tally 70,000 snow geese, 40,000-plus ducks (at least 14 species), Canada geese, Gambel's quail, roadrunners, and more than 300 other winged species and banner birding is a given.

 However, Bosque del Apache isn't just for the birds.
 Other residents included mule deer, coyotes, javelina, and western diamondback rattlesnakes.
 The refuge, is split in two by the hushed flow of the Rio Grande.

-The Bosque del Apache Wilderness is divided into three units.
-They are the 5,500-acre Chupadera unit, all refuge land west of Interstate 25; the 5,000-acre Indian Well unit, separated from the Chupadera unit by Interstate 25; and the Little San Pascual unit, which covers nearly 20,000 acres just east of the Rio Grande River.
+The Bosque del Apache Wilderness, found within the National Wildlife Refuge, is split into three distinct units.
+They are the 5,429-acre Chupadera Unit, all refuge land west of Interstate 25; the 5,139-acre Indian Well Unit, just across the interstate from the Chupadera Unit; and the Little San Pascual Unit, which covers 19,859 acres just east of the Rio Grande.